Domaine Michel Redde & Fils - Pouilly-Fumé Les Bois de Saint-Andelain 2023

 About the wine:

 A smoky, fresh, well-structured wine with mouthwatering mineral and fruity aromas.
 Grown on clay-siliceous soil at the highest point of the appellation, the vines are “stress-free,” according to winemaker Sébastien Redde, and ripen early.
 The flint imparts an austere firmness to the wine, which is deeply flavorful.
-The acidity is high but ripe, and the wine achieves a magical balance between power and density without heaviness.
+The acidity is high but ripe, and the wine manages to achieve a magical balance between power and density without heaviness.
 Made from vines planted in 1970.

 Guide Hachette des vins